rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/installing-rancher-prime.md

 ## Log into the Rancher Dashboard

-You may now login to Rancher dashboard by pointing your browser to the Rancher server URL *https://<Rancher hostname\>*, where *Rancher hostname* is the [hostname](#rancher-configuration) you have chosen when configuring Rancher.
+You may now login to Rancher dashboard by pointing your browser to the Rancher server URL *https://$RANCHER_HOSTNAME*, where *Rancher hostname* is the [hostname](#rancher-configuration) you have chosen when configuring Rancher.

 :::note